-SUV and trucks can differ from some other vehicles in a few noticeable ways.
+SUVs and trucks can differ from some other vehicles in a few noticeable ways.
 Your vehicle may be:

 - Higher to allow higher load carrying capacity and to allow it to travel over rough terrain without getting hung up or damaging underbody components. - Shorter to give it the capability to approach inclines and drive over the crest of a hill without getting hung up or damaging underbody components.
-All other things held equal, a shorter wheelbase may make your vehicle quicker to respond to steering inputs than a vehicle with a longer wheelbase.
+All other things held equal, a shorter wheelbase may make your vehicle quicker to respond to steering inputs quicker to respond to steering inputs than a vehicle with a longer wheelbase.